fuegovic/Starguard/docs/env_file.md

 The shared secret GitHub signs each `star` webhook delivery with.
-Setting it turns on the receiver at `POST /webhooks/github`, which is how the server learns about a star the moment it happens rather than at the next sweep.
+Setting it turns on the receiver at `POST /webhooks/github`, which is how the server learns about a star the moment it happens.
+Without it the server learns about a new star only when the member signs in with GitHub again, because the sweep only ever takes the role away.
 The same value goes in the **Secret** field of the webhook on GitHub.
 The full setup is
 [Step 12 of the installation guide](./installation.md#step-12-set-up-the-star-webhook-optional).

 **This is a second, separate secret.
 Do not reuse `SECRET_KEY`.** Generate